 There are no real tips or overriding strategies but for those who are prepared to put in the time and effort, these strange bets really can throw up some crackers.

 Accas and Multiples

 Accas and multiples are loved by novice and recreational punters but in general are eschewed by more serious bettors looking to win over a longer period.
-Accumulators give you the chance to win a lot of money without having to stake much and so it’s easy to understand why they are popular.
+Accumulators give you the chance for large wins without having to stake much and so it’s easy to understand why they are popular.
 The thrill of chasing that big win, plus the fact that you can get a whole afternoon of betting fun from a stake as small as 10p is hard to resist.

 Obviously if fun is what you’re after we certainly don’t advise against having a regular accumulator or three.
-However, if profit is your main aim, we would suggest you stick to singles.
+However, if more regular wins are your main aim, we would suggest you stick to singles.
 The reasoning is simple – on the vast majority of bets, the bookie has the advantage.
 The odds are shorter than they “should” be, in the same way when you buy something from a shop the shop sells it to you for more than it costs them to buy.

 So as an acca multiplies your returns, it also multiplies the disadvantage you are at in terms of the odds and the true probability.
 So, whilst you think your eightfold of odds-on favourites is a banker that simply can’t lose, the truth is rather different.
 Assuming that all eight lack value, the combined effect of this might be that your 33/1 bet should really be closer to 80/1.